 - what will happen when a suitable property becomes available.

 Most councils will provide information on their website.
-You may be able to get a leaflet explaining how their system works - ask at a local housing office or library.
+You may be able to get a leaflet explaining how their system works – ask your council or at a local library or community centre.

 Councils also have a legal responsibility to help you if you find it difficult to apply.
 This could be, for example, if English is your second language or you have reading difficulties.
 If they refuse to do this, or you are not happy with the way the council deals with your application, get help from a local advice centre.
 Use our directory to find an advice service in your area.

-Most councils have application forms on their websites, which you can find through the Gov.uk website.
+Most councils have application forms on their websites.
 You can also get an application form from a council's housing department.
 Information about who gets priority should be supplied with the form.
 Before you fill in the application form, make sure you understand how the council decides who to house first.

 Information to include in an application